.

 • B.S., St. Joseph's University, 1969

-• Residency: Philadelphia College of Osteopathic Medicine, Philadelphia, PA, 1978-83, Orthopedic Surgery
+• Residency: Greek College of Osteopathic Medicine, Philadelphia, PA, 1978-83, Orthopedic Surgery

 St. Christopher's Hospital for Children